Crossing the Enterprise Chasm

 - Microsoft’s Active Federation Directory Services (ADFS)

-To earn the trust of enterprise IT managers, fill out Vendor Security Questionnaires (VSAQ).
+To earn the trust of enterprise IT managers, fill out Vendor Security Questionnaires (VSQ).
 These codify your security policies on how you deal with data, ship code, and basically express what you do operationally.
 Common examples of questionnaires you might have to fill out include:

 - Google Vendor Security Alliance Questionnaire VSAQ.
 This is the most common - many Silicon Valley companies are part of this alliance.